-Nevertheless tremendous roadblocks sill lie ahead for Albania on its road to EU accession.
+Nevertheless tremendous roadblocks sill lie ahead for Albania on its road to EU full membership.
 For instance the country shows some severe internal problems that could slow down the process of modernization.
 Corruption is, for example, still a big challenge and is damaging the country’s economic potential in a serious way.
 Also the elections in Albania still do not meet all the international democratic standards according to the OSCE.
-Both the parliamentary election of 2009 and the local election of 2011 were observed by the OSCE, and although the elections marked tangible progress and various improvements, the observers noted that these improvements were overshadowed by the politicisation of technical aspects of the process.
-Also various violations were observed during the campaign, which undermined public confidence in the electoral process.

 After the parliamentary election of 2009 the Socialist Party (SP) refused to acknowledge the official results due to the alleged fraud by the ruling Democratic Party (DP).
 However, the Central Election Commission– that is internally divided among political lines – rejected the request from the SP to do a recount in some smaller regions.
 Consequently the SP started a parliamentary boycott, and for nearly two years the Socialist were on and off boycotting the parliament as a protest against the election result.
 The Socialist Movement for integration (LSI) joined the DP led coalition but withdrew in April 2013, a month ahead of the June 2013 elections, to join the Socialist coalition.
 The local elections on May 8 of 2011 could have broken the political deadlock, if the elections would take place smoothly.
 However, when the preliminary results showed that the SP received the highest number of votes in most municipalities, the race for the votes in Tirana became crucial.
 The preliminary results showed SP leader Edi Rama as the winner in Tirana, but after a controversial recount of lost ballots, the Democratic candidate Lulzim Basha was named as the winner of the local elections.